2021 Volkswagen Passat Pros vs Cons

 Given how much space there is in the rear, fitting a child safety seat (or two) in there is not a problem.
 The door sills are wide, which means you can even get bulky rear-facing car seats in and out without a hassle.
 The LATCH tethers are within reach, and the anchors are easy to find.
 Making adjustments when needed to the seats is simple, so parents can worry more on the tasks at hand and less on getting their little ones in and out of their car seats.

-Reasons Not to Buy a 2021 Volkswagen Passat – The Cons
+Reasons You May Not Like the 2021 Volkswagen Passat – The Cons

 1. A Boring Engine Without Any Other Choices